 Hemolytic anemia

-Diarrhea , known Clostridium difficile
+Diarrhea , recognized by Clostridium difficile

 Superinfections

-As with other antibiotics, superinfections may develop.
+As with treatment with other antibacterial drugs, superinfections may develop.

 Changes in prothrombin time

 Rare cases of changes in prothrombin time have been described in patients receiving the drug.
-Patients with vitamin K deficiency (impaired synthesis, malnutrition) may require monitoring of prothrombin time during therapy and the appointment of vitamin K (10 mg per week) with an increase in prothrombin time before or during therapy.
+Patients with vitamin K deficiency (impaired synthesis, malnutrition) may require monitoring of prothrombin time during therapy and administration of vitamin K (10 mg per week) with an increase in prothrombin time before or during therapy.

-Precipitation of ceftriaxone calcium salt
+Formation of precipitates of ceftriaxone calcium salt

-Cases of fatal reactions as a result of the deposition of ceftriaxone-calcium precipitates in the lungs and kidneys of newborns are described.
-Theoretically, there is a possibility of interaction of ceftriaxone with calcium-containing solutions for intravenous administration in other age groups of patients, therefore, it should not be mixed with calcium-containing solutions (including for parenteral nutrition), and also administered simultaneously, including through separate accesses for infusions at different sites .
-Theoretically, based on the calculation of 5 half-lives of ceftriaxone, the interval between the administration of ceftriaxone and calcium-containing solutions should be at least 48 hours.
-Data on the possible interaction of ceftriaxone with oral calcium-containing drugs, as well as intramuscular ceftriaxone with calcium-containing drugs (intravenously or for oral reception) are not available.
-After the use of ceftriaxone, usually at doses exceeding the standard recommended (1 g per day or more), ultrasound examination of the gallbladder revealed precipitates of ceftriaxone calcium salt, the formation of which is most likely in pediatric patients.
-Precipitates rarely give any symptoms and disappear after completion or discontinuation of drug therapy.
-If these events are accompanied by clinical symptoms, conservative non-surgical treatment is recommended, and the decision to discontinue the drug is left to the discretion of the attending physician and should be based on an individual assessment of benefit and risk.
-Despite the presence of data on the formation of intravascular precipitates only in newborns when using ceftriaxone and calcium-containing infusion solutions or any other calcium-containing drugs, the drug should not be mixed or administered to children and adults simultaneously with calcium-containing infusion solutions, even using different venous accesses.
+Cases of fatal reactions resulting from the deposition of ceftriaxone-calcium precipitates in the lungs and kidneys of newborns have been described.
+Theoretically, there is a possibility that ceftriaxone may interact with calcium-containing intravenous solutions in others. age groups patients, therefore should not be mixed with calcium-containing solutions (including for parenteral nutrition), and also administered simultaneously, including through separate infusion accesses at different sites.
+Theoretically, based on the calculation of the 5 half-lives of ceftriaxone, the interval between the administration of ceftriaxone and calcium-containing solutions should be at least 48 hours.
+Data on the possible interaction of ceftriaxone with calcium-containing drugs for oral administration, as well as ceftriaxone for intramuscular administration with calcium-containing drugs (intravenously or orally) are not available.
+After using ceftriaxone, usually in doses exceeding the standard recommended (1 g per day or more), with ultrasound examination gallbladder, precipitates of the calcium salt of ceftriaxone were detected, the formation of which is most likely in pediatric patients.
+Precipitates rarely cause any symptoms and disappear after completion or cessation of drug therapy.
+If these phenomena are accompanied clinical symptoms, conservative non-surgical treatment is recommended, and the decision to discontinue the drug is left to the discretion of the treating physician and should be based on an individual assessment of benefit and risk.
+Although there is evidence of the formation of intravascular precipitates only in neonates when using ceftriaxone and calcium-containing infusion solutions or any other calcium-containing drugs, the drug should not be mixed or administered to children and adult patients simultaneously with calcium-containing infusion solutions, even using different venous approaches.

 Use in children

-The drug should not be used in newborns, especially premature infants who are at risk of developing bilirubin encephalopathy.
+The drug should not be used in newborns, especially premature infants, who are at risk of developing bilirubin encephalopathy.

 Blood test monitoring

-With long-term treatment, a complete blood count should be performed regularly.
+During long-term treatment, a complete blood count should be performed regularly.

 Serological studies

-Influence on the ability to drive transport. cf. and fur.:
+Impact on the ability to drive vehicles.
+Wed and fur.:

 Powder for solution for intravenous and intramuscular administration, 250 mg, 500 mg and 1000 mg.